-This section will explore what other additional Yugoslav-era historical, cultural, architectural or memorial sites are in the area around Požarevac, Serbia that might be relevant to those who are already interested in the hertiage and architecture of the former Yugoslavia.
-The sites that will be examined in this section is the Youth Center (Dom Omladine) in Požarevac or what is today called the Požarevac Cultural Center), as well as the High Court of Požarevac.
+This section will explore what other additional Yugoslav-era historical, cultural or memorial sites are in the area around Požarevac, Serbia that might be relevant to those who are already interested in the hertiage and architecture of the former Yugoslavia.
+The sites that will be examined in this section are the Youth Center (Dom Omladine) in Požarevac (or what is today called the Požarevac Cultural Center), as well as the High Court of Požarevac.

 Požarevac Cutural Center:

 Directly in the city center of Požarevac is a massive modernist complex that today is referred to as the town's 'Cultural Center' (Centar za kulturu) (Slides 1 - 3).
 This sprawling facility, built in 1982 by architect Miloš Bojović, was originally called the 'Dom Omladine' or 'Youth Center' and was built to serve as a hub for not only young people's entertainment, but also as a location for political speeches and gatherings as well during the Yugoslav era.
 This building's prominent appearance is characterized by a tall central brick core, off of which is a series of cascading low-pitched roof sections.
 At over 4,500 square meters of space, the complex contains three theatres, a ballet hall and several conference rooms.
 The facility continues to be widely used, but the facade of the structure is defaced with graffiti in many places.
 However, then central theatre is in excellent condition.
 The exact location of the Cultural Center are N44°37'08.6", E21°11'15.8".